JuliaDiff/ForwardDiff.jl/README.md

-transformation, which involves generating source code for the computation of the derivatives, and operator overloading, which overloads the usual arithmetic operators in order to perform arithmetic on ordered pairs (called dual numbers), with ordinary arithmetic on the first elemnent and first order differentiation arithmetic on the second element of the pairs.
+transformation, which involves generating source code for the computation of the derivatives, and operator overloading, which overloads the usual arithmetic operators in order to perform arithmetic on ordered pairs (called dual numbers), with ordinary arithmetic on the first element and first order differentiation arithmetic on the second element of the pairs.
 The preferred approach in the AutoDiff package is operator overloading at least at the first stage of development, since it is the easiest implementation in Julia.